Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 • Turn positive or negative feelings in your life into willpower to make healthy decisions.

-• Manage your stress to avoid choosing high-fat and high-sugar foods [2].
+• Manage your stress to avoid choosing high-fat and high-sugar foods.2

 Make it Difficult to Eat Junk & Sugary Foods

-So how can you change your habits and figure out how to stop eating junk food and sugar?
-By changing the way your mind and body respond to cues, cravings, behaviors, and rewards, you can break a junk food addiction.
+To change your habits and learn how to eliminate eating junk food and sugar, focus on altering how your mind and body react to cues, cravings, behaviors, and rewards.
+This approach can help break the cycle of junk food addiction.

 Making it difficult to access and eat sugary foods – by a conscious decision that makes it harder to access foods or changing your psychological dependence – you can get off junk food.
 Blocking your credit card, changing your route, altering your reward and pleasure system, and hiding food are all ways that you can quit junk food.